top of page

 Thinking of a master plan!

-A call to Action
+A Call to Action

-What I witnessed at Temple confirmed something for me, We cannot talk about health without talking about behavior.
+What I witnessed at Temple confirmed something for me: We cannot talk about health without talking about behavior.
 We cannot talk about behavior without talking about environment.
 We cannot talk about wellness without talking about equity.
-As I continue my journey toward becoming a trauma-informed behavioral strategist, and eventually earning my MSW and MPH, I’m stepping deeper into the intersection where:

 This is the work I’m being shaped for.
-My final thought.

-Last week, didn’t just inspire me—
+Last week didn’t just inspire me—it clarified me.

-My role is to help bridge the gap
+My role is to help bridge the gap between data and humanity, between systems and the people they serve, between behavior and wellness.

 This isn’t just a career path.
+It’s a mission.

 And I’m just getting started.